adler-j/ryanwattersme/content/singletons/about.md

 #### Content

 All content for the site is written in clean, semantic [markdown](https://daringfireball.net/projects/markdown/) according to the latest [commonmark spec](http://spec.commonmark.org/).
-Extensions to the markdown are rendered on the client via [several JavaScript modules](https://github.com/rdwatters/ryanwattersme/tree/master/assets/js/modules).
-That said, my aim was to create CMS-independent content that could be easily ported to any [static site generator](https://www.staticgen.com/) that interprets markdown files with embedded yaml.
+Extensions to markdown are rendered on the client through [several JavaScript modules](https://github.com/rdwatters/ryanwattersme/tree/master/assets/js/modules).
+My intent is to create CMS-independent content that can be easily ported to any [static site generator](https://www.staticgen.com/) with support for markdown files with embedded yaml.

-#### Design

-This site uses two premium typefaces, Chaparral Pro and Futura PT, both of which are provided via [Adobe's Typekit web service](https://typekit.com/fonts).

 #### Development